bfut/ReaScripts/README.md

 * bfut_Copy item to clipboard.lua
 * bfut_Paste item from clipboard to selected items (replace).lua

 Copies and replaces selected items, preserving position, length, mute status, etc. in the replaced items.
-Requires extension, [SWS](http://www.sws-extension.org/).
+Requires [SWS](http://www.sws-extension.org/) extension.

 How to use:
   1) Select media item.